raadhshenshahhaseeb/optimization-exercise-g6/README.md

-# Notice
+# NOTICE
-##- The test and gas cost relies also on the configuration of the foundry.toml
+## The test and gas cost relies also on the configuration of the foundry.toml
-.
-.
-.

 # GAS OPTIMISATION